AmirAlfallal/AmirAlfallal/README.md

 ---

 ### 💻 About Me
-I am a **Web Developer** dedicated to building clean, scalable solutions.
-I focus on writing maintainable code and creating intuitive user experiences.
+Web Developer focused on building clean, scalable solutions with maintainable code and intuitive user experiences.
-Solving complex problems is my playground.

-### 💡 What Drives Me
-Building solutions that are both elegant under the hood and delightful to use.
-I believe great code is code that others can understand and extend.

 ---